nikhilreddy2002/Envision-Real-Time-Style-Transfer/README.md

 * Fully Connected (1000)
 * SoftMax

+For our purposes we require only the convolution layers (first 28).

 ## Implementation
 a loss function which blends two images seamlessly to create visually appealing art, NST defines the following inputs: